IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/actuarial-data-science.md

 <br> Cillian is a lecturer in Actuarial Science and Statistics, in the School of Mathematical Sciences at University College Cork, Ireland.
 6. Patricia Wang
 <br> Patricia is an Actuarial Director at Convex.
 Patricia is a Fellow of the IFoA and holds a Master of Science degree in Business Analytics from Imperial College, London.
+7. Jennifer Loftus
+<br> Jennifer is an Executive Director of Acorn Life in Ireland and an Independent Non-Executive Director of Vhi, Ireland's state-owned health insurer.
+She holds an MSc in Data Analytics from CCT College, Dublin.